(888) 552-6760 SCHEDULE AN APPOINTMENT

 The standard treatment regimen for DLBCL is called R-CHOP, which combines an immunotherapy drug called Rituxan® (rituximab) with four chemotherapy drugs (cyclophosphamide, doxorubicin, vincristine and prednisone, or CHOP).
 The combination is given in multiple cycles every three weeks.
 Patients with heart problems may be treated with different chemotherapy drugs because doxorubicin may cause heart damage.
 Radiation therapy may also be used if the cancer is contained within a small area.

 Primary mediastinal large B-cell lymphoma is a subtype of DLBCL that primarily affects women between the ages of 30 and 40.
-According to the ASCO, it accounts for about 2.5 percent of all NHL cases.
+According to ASCO, it accounts for about 2.5 percent of all NHL cases.
 In this type of DLBCL, the cancer appears as a large mass in the mediastinum, which is located behind the breastbone, in the middle of the chest.
 Since the cancer can quickly grow large, it may start to press down on important areas—such as the superior vena cava (a major vein)—and affect blood flow or breathing.
 Like other types of DLBCL, it tends to be responsive to treatment.
 The R-CHOP treatment regimen is commonly used.

-Diffuse large B-cell lymphoma survival rates
+Diffuse large B-cell lymphoma survival rate

 Five-year relative survival rates estimate how likely it is that a person with a specific cancer will be alive five years after diagnosis, compared with people who don’t have that cancer.
 These numbers are only group estimates, and they don’t account for all of the many individual factors that influence outcomes.

-The ACS gives the overall five-year relative survival rate for DLBCL as 64 percent, based on cancer patients diagnosed between 2011 and 2017.
-In other words, people with DLBCL are, on average, about 64 percent as likely as people without DLBCL to live five years or longer after their initial diagnosis.
+The ACS gives the overall five-year relative survival rate for DLBCL as 65 percent, based on cancer patients diagnosed between 2012 and 2018.
+In other words, people with DLBCL are, on average, about 65 percent as likely as people without DLBCL to live five years or longer after their initial diagnosis.

 The ACS also supplies survival rates for each of these three stages: localized (the cancer hasn’t spread beyond one area), regional (the cancer has spread to nearby areas) and distant (the cancer has spread to distant body parts).